Perry-L/fonts/README.md

 The SIL Open Font License has an option for copyright holders to include a Reserved Font Name requirement, and this option is used with some of the fonts.
 If you modify those fonts, please take care of this important detail.

-## Source Files

-Source files for each family are often available from the designer, or from https://github.com/googlefonts

-These fonts are usually the result of collaborative projects, where you are invited to discuss issues with the designers and even contribute to their ongoing development.

-When customizing or remixing fonts, please do contact the designers to understand what they might need in order to include your improvements.

-Most of all: Enjoy the fonts!

-– The Google Fonts team, 2015-06-18